Osilon/rock-paper-scissors/README.md

-A rock, paper and scissors game made with javascript.
+A rock, paper and scissors game made with javascript. <br />
 #TheOdinProject